canonical/prometheus-k8s-operator/README.md

-# Prometheus Operator
+# Prometheus Charmed Operator for K8s

 ## Description

-The Prometheus Operator provides a cluster monitoring solution using [Prometheus](https://prometheus.io), which is an open source monitoring system and alerting toolkit.
+The Prometheus Charmed Operator provides a cluster monitoring solution using [Prometheus](https://prometheus.io), which is an open source monitoring system and alerting toolkit.